 MORETON ISLAND: Checking out the latest glamping option on the world’s second largest sand island, in Brisbane’s Moreton Bay, made for a fun day out.
 I’m hoping to head back sometime soon to stay overnight…those tents look very comfortable.

-AUSTRALIA’S GOLD COAST: I’m a regular visitor to the Gold Coast, and with every trip I discover something else, sometimes in the company of photographer Richard “Tommy” Campion, who has an eye for the unusual (check out Tommy’s blog for his wonderful images).
+AUSTRALIA’S GOLD COAST: I’m a regular visitor to the Gold Coast, and with every trip I discover something else.
 But I also made two business trips to the Gold Coast this year – for the annual ProBlogger training event, and for the Australian Society of Travel Writers annual general meeting and conference.
 Both were great experiences in developing this changing craft.